 Millions of people around the world endure inadequate, sometimes shocking, conditions at work.

-ETI exists to improve working conditions in global supply chains by developing effective approaches to implementing the ETI Base Code of labour practice.
+ETI exists to improve human rights in global supply chains by developing effective approaches to implementing the ETI Base Code of labour practice.

 Slavery and bonded labour are totally unacceptable.
 Some 12.3 million people globally are forced to work for their employers.